-Applicants with international credentials, including degrees from non-Canadian universities, must consult Graduate Studies for information about admission requirements for applicants with international credentials.
+Applicants with international credentials, including degrees from non-Canadian universities, must consult Graduate and Postdoctoral Studies for information about admission requirements for applicants with international credentials.

 English Language Requirements

 Applicants with undergraduate training at a university where English is not the primary language of instruction, must demonstrate sufficient English language proficiency through one of the approved English language proficiency examinations.
-The examining body must send results directly to the Graduate Program in the Allard School of Law.
+The examining body must send results directly to the Graduate Program at Allard Hall.

 The Graduate Program in Law requires: